By Sarah Paulos, Nebraska Extension Educator

 There are lots of easy (and cheap) ways to get outside and have some fun.
 Don’t get scared by a little dirt and try acting like a kid again.

-For more more research-based information about raising healthy children, see Nebraska Extension’s page on the learning child at https://child.unl.edu.
+For more more research-based information about raising healthy children, see Nebraska Extension’s page on Early Childhood at https://child.unl.edu.